 The Reach falls were originally discovered by the slaves who are seeking refuge on the John Crow mountain range from the oppression of their plantation masters.

 The Frenchman’s Cove in Port Antonio is the picturesque and quintessential scene of the tropical paradise of Jamaica.
-The Frenchman’s cove was a popular tropical destination of the rich and famous in the ’40s and 50s.
+The Frenchman’s cove was a popular tropical destination for the rich and famous in the ’40s and 50s.
 The secluded beach area gives nice privacy to its beachgoers.

 Since my husband and I stayed in the Mockingbird Hill Eco-boutique hotel, it’s only a 7-minute drive to the Frenchman’s cove.
 The beach is open to the public with a day pass entrance fee.
 The Frenchman’s Cove also offers villas if you wish to stay within the estate.